It’s almost Christmas, and at my house we’ve unpacked the boxes in the attic full of special decorations we only use this time of year.

 The day we celebrate the birth of Jesus, December 25, is nowhere attested in Scripture and in fact has an unsettling proximity to the winter solstice, a sacred holiday for many nature religions.

 What about the practice of exchanging gifts?
 While it’s hard to nail down a specific source, it’s clear that some ancient Roman religious rites included the practice.
 Some would say that when the Emperor Constantine made Christianity the official religion of the Empire in the fourth century, he simply adopted many such Roman practices into the celebration of Jesus’ birth.

-I don’t want to go all Ebenezer Scrooge on you, but the facts don’t lie.
+I don’t want to go all Ebenezer Scrooge, but the facts don’t lie.
 We celebrate our Lord’s birthday in some ways that are, well, suspect.
 The secular world could care less, but for those within the faith we should at least consider the question: Are we doing the right thing in observing Christmas the way we do?

 One particular event from the biblical account of Jesus’ birth sheds light on our problem.
 It provides a broader way of understanding modern Christmas symbols and traditions as well as a deeper appreciation for the ways the Christian faith transcends and fulfills all spiritual yearnings of the heart, ancient as well as modern.